HomeSite Map

 (Georgia Dobbins – William Garrett – Brian Holland – Robert Bateman – Freddie Gorman)

 As can be seen by the cover songs chosen for their second album “With The Beatles,” they were given more leeway to record what they felt strongly about, as opposed to having George Martin or Brian Epstein suggest the track list for them.
-The songs they chose to record usually weren’t big hits; in fact some were so obscure that many Beatles fans assumed that they had written them.
+The songs the group chose to record usually weren’t big hits; in fact some were so obscure that many Beatles fans assumed that they had written them.

 “Please Mister Postman” was the exception.
 The fifth and final “girl group” song The Beatles picked to record professionally was also the biggest hit they chose.
 The original version of the song by the Motown group The Marvelettes peaked at #1 on the Billboard Hot 100 chart in December of 1961, as well as the #1 position on the R&B chart.
 It was actually the first #1 hit the Motown label ever had.

-Could The Beatles do the song justice?
+Could The Beatles do this great song justice?
 Would American audiences be interested in a young white British group covering a black R&B/pop smash hit?
 Capitol Records didn’t think so.
 They decided against including the song on their first album “Meet The Beatles!” for just that reason.
 On the surface, you can understand their reasoning, but after three million copies of the album had been sold by mid March, Capitol was ready to rush-release another album to cash in on the excitement.
 And you better believe they included “Please Mister Postman” on that next release, “The Beatles’ Second Album.”

 Songwriting History

-With this new song, they passed the second audition, but not until their name was changed from the plain-sounding (according to Berry Gordy) Marvels to The Marvelettes.
+With this new song, they passed the second audition, but not until their name was changed from the plain-sounding (according to the opinion of Berry Gordy) Marvels to The Marvelettes.
 He also felt the song needed some sprucing up, so he hired the songwriting team of Brian Holland and Robert Bateman (collectively known as “Brianbert”) to re-work it even more.
 Brian Holland also had a songwriting partner named Freddie Gorman (an actual Detroit postman) who was enlisted for the final touches on the song.

-When The Marvelettes turned up at the studio to record "Please Mr. Postman" (which was produced by "Brianbert," aka Brian Holland and Robert Bateman), principal songwriter and vocalist Georgia Dobbins was not present.
+When The Marvelettes turned up at the recording studio to record "Please Mr. Postman" (which was produced by "Brianbert," aka Brian Holland and Robert Bateman), principal songwriter and vocalist Georgia Dobbins was not present.
 Influenced by her father who didn’t want his daughter singing in nightclubs, she left the group and was replaced by Wanda Young.
-Although Gladys Horton ended up singing lead on “Please Mr. Postman,” Georgia Dobbins was thankfully still credited as co-author of the song, which spent a week at #1 on the Billboard Hot 100 (as well as the R&B charts) in December of 1961.
+Although Gladys Horton did end up singing lead on “Please Mr. Postman,” Georgia Dobbins was thankfully still credited as co-author of the song, which spent a week at #1 on the Billboard Hot 100 (as well as the R&B charts) in December of 1961.
 Georgia Dobbins, who can easily be credited as the main songwriter of "Please Mr. Postman," passed away on September 18th, 2020.

-Together, this trio worked as both songwriters and producers of an endless string of Motown hits, which included 25 #1 songs on the Billboard Hot 100.
+Together, this very successful trio worked as both songwriters and producers of an endless string of Motown hits, which included 25 #1 songs on the Billboard Hot 100.
 Noteworthy among these are “(Love Is Like A) Heatwave,” “How Sweet It Is (To Be Loved By You),” “Where Did Our Love Go,” “Stop!
 In The Name Of Love,” “Sugar Pie, Honey Bunch (I Can’t Help Myself),” “Reach Out I’ll Be There,” “You Keep My Hangin’ On” and countless others.

-Because of royalty and profit sharing issues, Holland / Dozier / Holland left Motown in early 1968 but kept busy in the music industry with their successful Invictus and Hot Wax record labels.
+Because of some royalty and profit sharing issues, Holland / Dozier / Holland left Motown in early 1968 but kept busy in the music industry with their successful Invictus and Hot Wax record labels.
 A lawsuit with Motown continued all the way until 1977 when it was settled by Holland / Dozier / Holland paying a mere few thousand dollars in damages.

-Forming in 1966 and providing background vocals on such Motown hits as “What Becomes Of The Brokenhearted” and “For Once In My Life,” The Originals continued on, under the tutelage of Marvin Gaye, to score huge hits on the R&B charts.
+Forming in 1966 and providing backing vocals on such Motown hits as “What Becomes Of The Brokenhearted” and “For Once In My Life,” The Originals continued on, under the tutelage of Marvin Gaye, to score huge hits on the R&B charts.
 Their first single “Baby I’m For Real” became a #14 pop hit on the Billboard Hot 100 (#1 R&B) in 1969, while their follow-up “The Bells” peaked at #12 on the Billboard Hot 100 (#2 R&B), selling over a million copies.
 During the Disco era, they even scored a #1 hit on the Dance charts with “Down To Love Town.”
 They continued recording and performing until the group broke up in 1982.
 Freddie Gorman passed away in California on June 13th, 2006.

 Recording History

-The Beatles became familiar with "Please Mr. Postman," undoubtedly, because of its UK release by The Marvelettes in November of 1961 on the Fontana Label.
+The Beatles became familiar with "Please Mr. Postman," undoubtedly, because of its UK release by The Marvelettes back in November of 1961 on the Fontana label.
 Brian (Epstein) had had a policy at NEMS (record store) of buying at least one copy of every record that was released,” George Harrison relates in the "Beatles Anthology" book.
 "Consequently he had records that weren’t hits in Britain, weren’t even hits in America.
 Before we were going to a gig, we’d meet in the record store, after it had shut, and we’d search the racks like ferrets to see what new ones were there…(records we) thought were interesting."

 The morning session ran from 10 am to 1:30 pm at EMI Studio Two.
 Being that they were very familiar with “Please Mister Postman,” The Beatles played the song live in the studio for the first three takes in the style they were used to, which was with all instruments playing throughout the song (as heard in their early BBC recordings).
-Starting with "take four," a decision was made (undoubtedly by producer George Martin) to stick closer to The Marvelettes arrangement, which incorporated the omission of guitars in the introduction as well as during the climactic vocal lines toward the end of the song (“check it and see…” and “deliver the letta…”).
+Starting with "take four," a decision was then made (undoubtedly by George Martin) to stick closer to The Marvelettes arrangement, which incorporated the omission of guitars in the introduction as well as during the climactic vocal lines toward the end of the song (“check it and see…” and “deliver the letta…”).

-The mono mix of the song was performed by George Martin and engineers Norman Smith and Geoff Emerick on August 21st, 1963, along with the rest of the tracks recorded thus far for the British "With The Beatles" album.
+The official mono mix of the song was created by George Martin and engineers Norman Smith and Geoff Emerick on August 21st, 1963, along with the remainder of the tracks recorded thus far for the "With The Beatles" album.
 The same studio team (along with the mysteriously unidentified engineer B.T.) waited until October 29th, 1963 to create the stereo mix of the song, which was also done with the rest of the album (except for “Money (That’s What I Want)” created the next day).
 The mono mix of "Please Mister Postman" contained on the mono US release of "The Beatles' Second Album" was a "Type B" mix created by combining both the right and left channels of the stereo mix, while the stereo versions of this American album feature added reverb.

-One final BBC radio recording of "Please Mister Postman" occurred on February 28th, 1964 in Studio One of BBC Piccadilly Studios in London between 6:30 and 9 pm for the second edition of their show "From Us To You," which was produced by Bryant Marriott and broadcast on March 30th, 1964 between 10 am and 12 noon.
+One final BBC radio recording of "Please Mister Postman" took place on February 28th, 1964 in Studio One of BBC Piccadilly Studios in London between 6:30 and 9 pm for the second edition of their show "From Us To You," which was produced by Bryant Marriott and broadcast on March 30th, 1964 between 10 am and 12 noon.
 This apparently was the last time The Beatles ever performed the song.

 Song Structure and Style

-The structure for “Please Mister Postman” consists of a 'refrain/ verse/ verse/ refrain/ verse/ refrain' pattern (or abbaba), which is somewhat unique for The Beatles repertoire, altering the original Marvelette's version to the key of A major.
+The structure for “Please Mister Postman” consists of a 'refrain/ verse/ verse/ refrain/ verse/ refrain' pattern (or abbaba), which is quite unique for The Beatles repertoire, altering the original Marvelette's version to the key of A major.
 Preceding this pattern is a short introduction, and then an alternate refrain is repeated three times after the pattern.
 No solo or instrumental section is required in this song.

 After an identical refrain is heard, a third verse appears which once again allows the lead singer to add to the story.
 Another refrain is then heard, but this time the lead vocalist mostly sings with the background vocalists, accentuating his having to wait “such a long time” to hear from his girl.